JohnSnowLabs/spark-nlp/docs/_posts/Damla-Gurbaz/2022-07-27-bert_token_classifier_ner_ade_binary_en_3_0.md

                       ner_converter))

 val data = Seq(Array("I used to be on paxil but that made me more depressed and prozac made me angry",
-                                     "Maybe cos of the insulin blocking effect of seroquel but i do feel sugar crashes when eat fast carbs."), StringType()).toDS().toDF("text")
+                     "Maybe cos of the insulin blocking effect of seroquel but i do feel sugar crashes when eat fast carbs.")).toDS().toDF("text")

 val result = model.fit(data).transform(data)
 ```